perkinsml/stackoverflow_survey_analysis/README.md

 The main findings of the code can be found at the <b>'9 things every budding Data Scientist should know'</b> post <a href='https://www.perkinsml.me/a-data-scientist-should-know'>here</a>.

 # Acknowledgment
 A big thanks to Stack Overflow for managing the annual Developer survey and sharing the cleaned and anonymised results publicly.
 You can find the Licensing for the data <a href='https://opendatacommons.org/licenses/odbl/1.0/'>here</a>.
-Otherwise, feel free to use the code here as you would like!
+Otherwise, feel free to use the code here as you wish!